MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to bypass a set of addresses while interacting with a corporate proxy server

-IT administrators may set the following registry key to configure a list of IP addresses that are bypassed while Power Automate interacts with a corporate proxy server.
+IT administrators can set the following registry key to configure a list of IP addresses that are bypassed while Power Automate interacts with a corporate proxy server.

 > [!NOTE]
 > To use this registry key, it’s a prerequisite to first configure the proxy server’s address and port through the **ProxyServer** registry key.